 NYU is entrusted with a large amount of sensitive data, such as Social Security numbers, credit card numbers, student data, and financial data.
 There are laws and regulations that restrict the use of this type of data, with significant legal and monetary penalties for exposure to unauthorized parties.
 NYU IT has developed standards and processes to help you protect the data that is in your care.

-The Data Classification Table was created by NYU IT's Technology Security Services and adopted by the Data Protection Risk Analysis Task Force.
-For questions regarding its contents, please contact email@example.com.
+The Data Classification Table was created by NYU IT's Office of Information Security and adopted by the Data Protection Risk Analysis Task Force.
+For questions regarding its contents, please contact firstname.lastname@example.org.

 Regardless of the sensitive nature of the data you are storing, every computer accessing NYU's network and data, including laptops and home computers, should comply with the Basic System Security Standard, which requires system to have: